“Discovering Crocodiles: Ancient Predators Facing Extinction”

 The Silver Revolution has had a major impact on the Indian economy and society.
 It has created millions of jobs, boosted rural incomes, and improved the nutritional status of the population.
 However, it has also raised concerns about environmental degradation, animal welfare, and public health.

-Features of Silver Revolution | UPSC – IAS
+Features of the Silver Revolution

 The following are some of the key features of the Silver Revolution in India:

-• Better disease management: Commercial poultry farmers use a variety of disease prevention and control measures to keep their chickens healthy.
-This includes vaccination, biosecurity practices, and regular veterinary checkups.
+• Better Disease Management: Commercial poultry farmers employ various disease prevention and control measures to keep their chickens healthy, including vaccination, biosecurity practices, and regular veterinary checkups.

-Benefits of Silver Revolution | UPSC – IAS
+Benefits of the Silver Revolution

 The Silver Revolution has had a number of benefits for India, including:

-• Improved nutritional status of the population: Chicken and eggs are important sources of protein, which is essential for a healthy diet.
-The Silver Revolution has helped to improve the nutritional status of the Indian population, especially among children and women.
-According to the National Family Health Survey-5 (2019-21), the prevalence of stunting in children under the age of five has decreased from 46.6% in 2015-16 to 35.5% in 2019-21.
+• Improved Nutritional Status: Chicken and eggs, important sources of protein, have helped improve the nutritional status of the Indian population, especially among children and women.
+According to the National Family Health Survey-5 (2019-21), the prevalence of stunting in children under five decreased from 46.6% in 2015-16 to 35.5% in 2019-21.

-• Improved livelihood opportunities for women: The poultry farming industry has provided women with new livelihood opportunities.
+• Improved Livelihood Opportunities for Women: The poultry farming industry has provided women with new livelihood opportunities.
 Women are involved in all aspects of the poultry farming industry, from breeding and raising chickens to processing and marketing poultry products.

-Implications of Silver Revolution | UPSC – IAS
+Implications of the Silver Revolution

 The Silver Revolution has also had a number of implications for India, including: